KannonZenetism/zenetism-field-physics/field-physics/fpx/centropic-entropic-field-interaction-dynamics.md

 1. **Entropic Influence on Centropic Fields** — how entropy genuinely affects a centropically oriented field without altering its essential orientation
 2. **Entropic Masquerade** — how entropic motion generates the appearance of centropic order through fragmentary refinement
-3. **Entropic Deception** — how entropy may actively conceal its orientation to penetrate centropic fields
+3. **Entropic Deception** — how entropy may actively conceal its orientation to press upon centropic fields

 These dynamics are operationally distinct and require separate diagnostic protocols.
 They share a common foundation in the **Essence-as-Choice doctrine**, which establishes why a centropically oriented field remains centropically oriented even under sustained entropic pressure.